Louis Beam

-Louis Ray Beam, Jr. (born 1946) is an American white supremacist, conspiracy theorist and neo-fascist.
+Louis Ray Beam Jr. (born August 20, 1946) is an American white supremacist.

 After high school, he joined the United States Army and served as a helicopter door-gunner in Vietnam.
 He was awarded the Distinguished Flying Cross.
 Once he returned to the United States, he became a Klansman, leading a maritime Louisiana KKK element and Klan rally in Texas against government help to Vietnamese immigrant fishermen.
-He was also the leader of the Texas Emergency Reserve, a militia that was disbanded by the courts in 1982 as a result of a lawsuit filed under Texas anti-militia law by the Southern Poverty Law Center.
+He was also the leader of the Texas Emergency Reserve, a militia that was disbanded by the courts in 1982 as a result of a lawsuit filed under Texas anti-militia law by the Southern Poverty Law Center (SPLC).
 The lawsuit was brought by SPLC after the militia harassed Vietnamese fishermen during the 1981 fishing season.

-Beam was using Camp Puller near Houston to train militia in 1980, including children as young as eight years old, in armed guerrilla tactics; the camp was shut down after publicity led to protests, and parents complaining that they were not aware of the children's activities at the camp.
+Beam was using Camp Puller near Houston in 1980 to train militia, including children as young as eight years old, in armed guerrilla tactics; the camp was shut down after publicity led to protests, and parents complaining that they were not aware of the children's activities at the camp.
 The Boy Scouts Council of Houston rejected a charter request from the troop at Camp Puller.
 Videotape shown during the shrimper hearing had Beam saying, "We're going to assume authority in this country."
+He moved to Idaho afterwards and became active with Aryan Nations in the early 1980s.

+He was arrested November 6, 1987, at home with his wife in Guadalajara, Mexico.
+During the arrest, Beam's wife opened fire and critically injured a Mexican police officer.
+He was wanted as a fugitive #414 of the FBI ten most wanted list on charges of seditious conspiracy to violently overthrow the U.S. government.

-He was later acquitted in a separate case of conspiring to overthrow the government.
-He moved to Idaho afterwards.
-He became active with Aryan Nations in the early 1980s.
+In 1988, he was later acquitted in a separate case of conspiring to overthrow the government.
 He is considered to be the first important proponent of the strategy of leaderless resistance within the white supremacist movement.